Short Term Capital Gain Tax on Shares : Section 111A

 Find the best plan

 The ITR Form under which the taxpayer needs to report income from capital gains includes ITR-2 and ITR-3.
-Taxpayer must report income from capital gains in A2 under Schedule CG of the ITR.
-The taxpayer must report the following details:
+Taxpayers must report income from capital gains in A2 of Schedule CG of the ITR.
+The taxpayer needs to report the following details:

 FAQs